Women in combat: United States

 In December 2015, Defense Secretary Ash Carter stated that starting in 2016 all combat jobs would open to women.
 The decision was not supported by Chairman of the Joint Chiefs of Staff General Joseph Dunford of the Marine Corps, who wanted to keep certain direct combat positions such as infantry and machine gunner closed to women.

-In March 2016, Ash Carter approved final plans from military service branches and the U.S. Special Operations Command to open all combat jobs to women, and authorized the military to begin integrating female combat soldiers "right away."
+In March 2016, Ash Carter approved final plans from military service branches and the U.S. Special Operations Command to open all combat jobs to women and authorized the military to begin integrating female combat soldiers "right away."
+For the first time in United States military history women faced no obstacle to contribute to the Department of Defense mission as long as they qualified with the standards allocated.
 On October 26, 2016, ten women became the first female graduates from the United States Army's Infantry Basic Officer Leader's Course at Fort Benning, Georgia.

 In December 2016, an anonymous woman passed the RASP II selection course for the 75th Ranger Regiment.
 She was the first woman to graduate from a special operations unit selection course.

 On September 25, 2017, an anonymous woman, later revealed to be 1st Lt.
 Marina Hierl, became the first to complete the United States Marine Corps' Infantry Officer Course at Marine Corps Base Quantico in Quantico, Virginia and become the first female Marine infantry officer.
 The U.S. Marine Corps Depot in Parris Island, South Carolina has trained female U.S. marine recruits in female Marine units since 1949.
 On December 14, 2020, it was revealed that the previously all-male Marine Corps Recruit Depot San Diego agreed to join the Marine Corps Recruit Depot Parris Island in accepting female recruits, with 60 female recruits beginning their training in February 2021.
-Three women had previously managed to successfully complete training at the depot in December 2020 to become drill sergeants.
-By February 2021, female drill sergeants were actively training female recruits at the San Diego depot as well.
+Three women had previously managed to successfully complete training at the depot in December 2020 to become drill instructors.
+By February 2021, female drill instructors were actively training female recruits at the San Diego depot as well.
 On April 22, 2021, 53 of these recruits became Marines after successfully completing boot camp training.